The August ComEd supply rate is 9.999¢ per kWh

 • Transmission Services Charge - $0.01767

-Impact of Rider CFRA: Beginning in 2022, in addition to tracking supply costs, it became relevant to track the Carbon-Free Energy Resource Adjustment (CFRA) enacted by CEJA.
+The impact of Rider CFRA: Beginning in 2022, in addition to tracking supply costs, it became relevant to track the Carbon-Free Energy Resource Adjustment (CFRA) enacted by CEJA.
 For June 2025, it’s a credit to ratepayers of 1.703¢ per kWh, which will somewhat temper the spike in the supply rate.
 Because that can have a profound impact in effect, offsetting the supply rate, we track it for you on the “Feels Like” rate chart.
 This charge (or credit) is noted in the Taxes & Fees portion of your bill.

 The Carbon-Free Energy Resource Adjustment: CEJA—Public Act 102-0662—signed into law by Governor Pritzker in September 2021 established a plan to preserve nuclear generation facilities from closure.
 The Carbon Mitigation Adjustment is to ensure preservation of existing carbon-free, nuclear generation facilities which might otherwise retire.
 The concept is to enable carbon-free resources to remain in place until Illinois is able to develop other forms of clean energy.

-How to Save on Power Costs?
+How to save on power costs?
 In addition to basic thermostat re-sets, discover energy savings tips here.

 You have more questions?
 Just ask.